thebases/base_mdm_server/README.md

  - Perform the factory reset on your Android device, tap 7 times on the welcome screen
  - Follow the instructions to scan a QR code and enroll the mobile agent

-## Contributing

-Base MDM is a platform making corporate app development easier.
-We are happy to get more powerful plugins related to mobile device management.

-Please contact us on the [project website](https://h-mdm.com) if you'd like to:

- - develop a public plugin for Base MDM
- - suggest a feature
- - order the custom development
- - report a bug